nagasesank/Portsacnner-/README.md

-# Portsacnner-
+# Portscanner-
 A Automatic Portsacnne that will scan the ip adderess

-before going to start the tool
+Before going to start the tool

 1.Install pip3 install python-nmap into kali system.
 2.Then run the client file and enter the ip address you want to scan